aesophor/py-rollcall/README.md

 ## Overview
 Automate traditional roll calls using deep metric learning, i.e., deep learning-based facial recognition.

-Please note that this project was developed on Gentoo **Linux** and has not been tested on other platforms!
+Please note that this project was developed under Gentoo **Linux** and has not been tested on other platforms!

 ## Dependencies
 * Python >= 3.5